-Herb heads to Haiti 4 times per year.
+Herb heads to Haiti 4 to 6 times per year.
 When he was 70, he was offered the opportunity to move to Haiti for ten years.
 He turned down the offer, but agreed to go to Haiti four times per year as long as his health held up.
 Among other things he teaches concrete technology and disaster-resistant construction.
 To help others take over his teaching job, he is working on three books to be published in Creole.
 Of course he has a technical team helping from the US and he has a Haitian team helping him learn the Haitian culture and ensuring that all that he does will fit the needs of the Haitian people.

 One book will concern producing quality concrete in Haiti.
+See update below.

 A second book will concern residential building with confined masonry techniques.
 This is the indigenous Haitian building technique.
 Starting with a manual Blondet and others published following the Peruvian earthquake, he will update and modify it to fit Haitian needs.